Additional Guidelines During COVID-19 Pandemic 21-22 School Year

 The following steps reflect our already thorough cleaning procedures along with additional enhancements.

-- All children and teachers will wash their hands frequently throughout the day, and especially during these times: upon arrival, before and after eating, after playing outside, anytime they have contact with any bodily fluids, and before and after using the bathroom.
+- All children and teachers will wash their hands frequently throughout the day, and especially during these times: upon arrival, before and after eating, after playing outside, before and after using the bathroom, and anytime they have contact with any bodily fluids.

 - When handwashing is not immediately available yet warranted, teachers will supervise the use of hand sanitizer with the children.